bitprj/BitUniversity/Week7-Visualizations-and-Exploratory-Analysis-using-Seaborn-and-Pandas/README.md

 ## About the Library
 ### Seaborn
 Seaborn is a library for making statistical graphics in Python.
-It is built on top of matplotlib and closely integrated with pandas data structures.Here is some of the functionality that seaborn offers:
+It is built on top of matplotlib and closely integrated with pandas data structures.
+Here is some of the functionality that seaborn offers:

 - A dataset-oriented API for examining relationships between multiple variables
 - Specialized support for using categorical variables to show observations or aggregate statistics
 - Options for visualizing univariate or bivariate distributions and for comparing them between subsets of data
-- Automatic estimation and plotting of linear regression models for different kinds dependent variables
+- Automatic estimation and plotting of linear regression models for different kinds of dependent variables
 - Convenient views onto the overall structure of complex datasets
 - High-level abstractions for structuring multi-plot grids that let you easily build complex visualizations
 - Concise control over matplotlib figure styling with several built-in themes